tallus/monomatapa/resumemaker/src/resume.md

 ## Key Skills
 **Programming**
-    *Core competencies:* Python and Bash/Shell Scripting. *Other languages:* Ruby, Perl, PHP, SQL, AWK/Sed, Processing, Csound & HTML/CSS.
+    *Core competencies:* Python, Bash/Shell Scripting, Git, Test driven development.  *Other languages:* Ruby, Perl, PHP, SQL, AWK/Sed, Processing, Csound & HTML/CSS.

 **Linux/Unix Systems and Network Administration**
-    High Availability Systems, Apache, Mysql and other DB, Email systems e.g. Postfix, DNS etc. Configuration Management e.g Salt stack.Client facing tech support.
+    High Availability Systems, Apache, Mysql and other DB, Email systems e.g. Postfix, DNS etc. Configuration Management Systems e.g Salt Stack, Fabric.
+Client facing tech support.
 Systems design.
 As a systems administrator my primary focus has been on open source and internet technologies.

 ## Past Work

 **November 2010&ndash;Present :
 Technical Support Specialist/Co-ordinator** at Free Geek.
 Managed paid workers and volunteers, and provided Level 3 support, in a department providing  hardware and Linux based software tech support for up to 2000 end users.
 Outside of core duties my initial focus was on rebuilding a chaotic paper based system that often lead to delays of several weeks.
 By introducing standardized procedures and efficient use of an electronic ticketing system I was able to achieve a target turn around time of three days or less.
 My current focus has been on developing software tools for internal use including a backup and system replication tool and a number of  libraries and tools for interacting with the ticket system's API.
-In addition I undertook extensive organizational development outside my department and assisted in systems administration where needed.
+In addition I did extensive organizational development outside my department and assisted in systems administration where needed.

 **April 2010&ndash;November 2010:
 Tutor**, SUN project Ron Russell Middle School.
 Worked as  part time tutor at a after school project teaching IT related courses (e.g. web design).